“You had me at Meat Tornado.”

 “Cultivating a manly musk puts your opponents on notice.”

 Translation = Let your reputation proceed you.

 Confidence is sexy.
 Even a little waft of arrogance can excite.

 But you shouldn’t be the one telling me how great you are.
-Let your past success speak for itself.
+Let your resume speak for itself.

-Let the quality of your work be a reflection of the community you build around your brand.
+Let the quality of your work reflect the community you build around your brand.

 We don’t need to brag, we need to do better work.

-But that does not mean we can’t learn from his incredible wit and stoak philosophy on life.
+But that does not mean we can’t learn from his incredible wit and stoic philosophy on life.

-We might all do better as students in the Ron Swanson School of Content Marketing.
+As students in the Ron Swanson School of Content Marketing, we might all do better.

 More ways to connect.